 What is delivered?

-■ Controlled force significantly higher than from conventional hydraulic spreaders or the pulling-power of drill strings.
+■ A controlled force that is significantly higher than from conventional hydraulic spreaders or the pulling-power of drill strings.

 ■ Separation in any direction.

-■ Jacking within gaps with a service which is an order of magnitude thinner than any other system.
+■ Jacking within gaps with a service that is an order of magnitude thinner than any other system.

 ■ Controlled and even flange separation, ensuring the flange studs do not become tilted and jammed inside the bolt holes.